EricSmekens/KnockoutJS-brackets/README.md

     Lint API additions for ko.computed, ko.observable maybe in the future.

-Thanks to:
-    The brackets-team, for brackets.
+Thanks to the brackets-team, for brackets.
-    AngularUI / Dean Sofer, for creating AngularJS extension, which this extension is based on.